-Another all-Spanish affair, another case of extra-time heartbreak for Sevilla who returned to the UEFA Super Cup final the following year after winning consecutive Europa League titles.
+Another all-Spanish affair and another case of extra-time heartbreak for Sevilla, who returned to the UEFA Super Cup final the following year after winning consecutive Europa League titles.

-Their opponents this time were Real Madrid, and the La Liga rivals played out another entertaining tie.
+Their opponents this time were Real Madrid and the La Liga rivals played out another entertaining encounter.

-Marco Asensio put Champions League winners Real ahead after 21 minutes, before Franco Vasquez’s strike saw them head into half-time level.
+Marco Asensio put Champions League winners Real ahead after 21 minutes with a stunning strike from distance on his debut, before Franco Vasquez’s strike levelled the game before half-time.

-Sevilla took the lead through a Konoplyanka penalty, and as stoppage time approached looked to have done enough to lift the trophy.
+Sevilla took the lead through a Konoplyanka penalty after the break and as stoppage-time approached looked to have done enough to lift the trophy.

-In the third minute of stoppage time, Sergio Ramos, as he had done in that season’s Champions League final, scored an all-important goal to force the final into extra-time.
+However, in the third minute of stoppage-time Sergio Ramos – as he had done in the previous season’s Champions League final – scored an all important goal to force the final into extra-time.

 A Timothée Kolodziejczak red card saw Sevilla down to 10 men in extra-time and they battled valiantly, but their efforts were in vein as Dani Carvajal’s 119th-minute winner snatched the trophy for Real.